582Multimedia/web-best-practices/mobile-first.md

     bonus video tutorial [weather app design in Figma](https://youtu.be/bAV-_3B8OdY?si=0kiqFuGZoUKpKL_A)

+## make boxes, put things in boxes

+The basic strategy is to make a bunch of boxes in a grid and put content in those boxes.

+- Put titles in headings (h1, h2, h3, etc).
+- Put navigation in nav.
+- Put the page header in header
+- Put text in paragraphs (p)
+- Put images in figure > img + figcaption.
+  - set img to be width: 100%;
+- Organize content into articles & sections

 ## where does mobile first come from?

 Luke Wroblewski was the first to [coin the phrase in articles](https://www.lukew.com/ff/entry.asp?933) and then his book, [Mobile First](https://www.lukew.com/resources/mobile_first.asp)